 - 1 to 2 tablespoons lemon juice

 - Adjust oven rack to lower-middle position and preheat oven to 425.
 Spray a muffin tin with non-stick spray or line with cupcakes liners and set aside.
-Mix flour, poppy seeds, baking powder, baking soda, salt and nutmeg in a medium bowl.
+Mix flour, poppy seeds, baking powder, baking soda, and salt in a medium bowl.

 - In the bowl of a stand mixer, beat sugar, butter, and lemon zest on medium speed until light and fluffy.
 Add eggs, one at a time, beating until combined.
 Reduce speed to low and add dry ingredients in two installments, alternating with 3 additions of yogurt.
 DO NOT OVER MIX, or your muffins will turn out hard and tough.